nazari63/devdocs/README.md

 build-dir = "some-subdirectory" # defines which subdirectory the book will be deployed to
 ```

 Optionally, you can use `mdbook-mermaid` to render Mermaid diagrams in your book.
 Otherwise, don't install
 additional renderers/plugins to your book without installing them in `scripts/build-netlify.sh` first.

+## CI

+Books are rebuilt every four hours.
+There's no need to manually update the submodules unless you need to build the books
+locally.
+The Netlify builder will automatically update the submodules with every build.